Southwestern AHEC's mission is "Opening doors to better health in underserved populations through education, careers and outreach.”

 The Connecticut AHEC Program was established in 1995 by the Connecticut General Assembly, and received its initial federal funding from Human Resources and Services Administration (HRSA) in 1997.
 Southwestern AHEC was established in 1998 as a center to serve southern Fairfield and New Haven counties at Housatonic Community College.
 In 2002, Southwestern AHEC moved to Sacred Heart University for the purpose of seeking other funding sources, and to become a 501(c)(3), tax-exempt organization.
 In January of 2006 Southwestern AHEC, Inc. left Sacred Heart to reconfigure and implement its 501(c)(3) status.
 We have been operating successfully for 7 years!

-3. Update and complete Salesforce data infrastructure by training staff, uploading data and implementing its use for grant tracking and evaluation. $10K
+2. Update and complete Salesforce data infrastructure by training staff, uploading data and implementing its use for grant tracking and 3.
+Furniture for our conference/training room in our new space:

 Since its inception in 1998, Southwestern AHEC has grown to be a leader in providing students about the health careers.
 Our Health Occupations and Techology (H.O.T.)
 Guide has over 80 health careers that are offered by educational programs and institutions in Connecticut.
 It is available online at www.healthcareersinct.com.
 Working with underserved, first generation potential college students has provided us with insight into ways to assist these students in becoming a future health care worker.
 This year will be the 4th year of implementing a Mentoring program utilizing college students in health professions training programs to mentor our high school students who are participating in our health careers and Youth Health Service Corps (YHSC) program.
 The college students serve as a peer model, and work together with the high school students in completing service learning projects to benefit the local communities and their health.